-You could spend $315 or more on a high-end fireplace room in this iconic lodge, which was featured in the 2002 Public Broadcasting Service series, Great Lodges of the National Parks.
-But its 10 chalet rooms offer cozy accommodations (bunk beds and a shared bath across the hall) for about $125 during peak season, which is June through early September.
+You could spend more on a high-end fireplace room in this iconic lodge, which was featured in the 2002 Public Broadcasting Service series, Great Lodges of the National Parks.
+But its 10 chalet rooms offer cozy accommodations (bunk beds and a shared bath across the hall) can be found for a deal during peak season, which is June through early September.
 The best part: You’ll have access to all this quintessential ski lodge has to offer.

 Timberline Lodge, offering access to the only ski area in North America that is open year-round